 CEO of Roundhill Investments, Will Hershey, made several interesting comparisons between DraftKings and Flutter (even hinting at a possible FanDuel spinoff), starting with Flutter’s $38 billion of enterprise value compared to Draftkings’ much lower $23 billion.

-Mr. Hershey’s cherry on top is that FanDuel alone hauls in hundreds of millions more in revenue than Draftkings but only accounts for 15% of Flutter’s group total.
+Hershey’s added that FanDuel alone hauls in hundreds of millions more in revenue than Draftkings, but only accounts for 15% of Flutter’s group total.

 We’re still in the first inning of DraftKings vs FanDuel, but we’re off to an exciting start.